kjerstid/GEOF211_compendium/GEOF211_book/ImplicitSchemes/CrankNicolson.md

   name: python3
 ---
 (scheme:crank-nicholson)=
-# The Crank-Nicholson Scheme
+# The Crank-Nicholson Scheme for linear advection

 Until now, all schemes have time step limitations in the form of the CFL condition $c\Delta t/\Delta x \leq 1$.
 One way to overcome that limitation is to use *implicit* schemes, where the spatial derivatives are evaluated at $t^{n+1}$.
-One such scheme is the Crank-Nicholson scheme:
+One such scheme is the Crank-Nicholson scheme, which was, originally designed o solve the diffusion equation (heat conduction).
+Here, we show the Crank-Nicolson scheme for linear advection:

 $$
   \frac{u_m^{n+1}-u_m^n}{\Delta t} = -\frac{a}{2\Delta x}\left(\frac{u_{m+1}^{n+1}-u_{m-1}^{n+1}}{2} + \frac{u_{m+1}^{n}-u_{m-1}^{n}}{2}\right)
 $$ (eq:schemeCrankNicholson)

-The scheme uses a forward approximation to the time derivative at $t^n$ and the average of the centred approximations of the space derivative at $t^n$ and $t^{n+1}$.
+The scheme is a modification of the FTCS (Forward in time, centered in space) scheme.
+It uses the forward approximation to the time derivative at $t^n$ and the average of the centred approximations of the space derivative at $t^n$ and $t^{n+1}$.

-Another way of looking at {eq}`eq:schemeCrankNicholson` is that the LHS is a centred approximation of the time derivative at $t^{n+1/2}$ and the averaging of the spatial derivatives provides an estimate of the spatial derivative at $t^{n+1/2}$.
+Another way of looking at {eq}`eq:schemeCrankNicholson` is that the left hand side (LHS) is a centred approximation of the time derivative at $t^{n+1/2}$ and the averaging of the spatial derivatives provides an estimate of the spatial derivative at $t^{n+1/2}$.

 The use of the terms at $t^{n+1}$ poses a complication because these are not known at time $t^n$.
 Therefore, the scheme is not an explicit time marching scheme as we have seen so far, but one where the solution is implicit in the scheme itself, hence the designation of *implicit* scheme.
 To obtain the unknown values at $t^{n+1}$, a linear system of equations must be solved.